Wow, how does it feel to have all IT Customer Requests segmented into one of these four workflows?

 My Customer Responded to Tickets:

 At any time, a Customer, Vendor, or Parts delivery may respond to a ticket in waiting status (there is a first time for everything).
-When this happens, the ticket is moved to the Ready to Be Resolved queue.
+When this happens, the ticket is moved to the Ready to Engage queue.